abe1ge/puppet-experimental/puppet with vagrant/puppet-installation.md

 	$ puppet master --verbose --no-daemonize

 	# --verbose option outputs all the logging and you can also add --debug for more output

+	#All the functionality of Puppet is available from a single binary, puppet, in the style of tools like Git.
+This means you
+	#can start the Puppet master by running this command:
+	$ puppet master

+	#The agent functionality is also available in the same way:
+	$ puppet agent

+	#You can see a full list of the available functionality from the puppet binary by running help:
+	$ puppet help

+	And you can get help on any Puppet subcommand by adding the subcommand option:
+	$ puppet help subcommand

 <h3> Certificates </h3>
 Starting the daemon will initiate your Puppet environment, create a local Certificate Authority (CA), along with